Acer saccharum: Timber

 The sapwood can be white, and smaller logs may have a higher proportion of this desirable wood.
 Bowling alleys and bowling pins are both commonly manufactured from sugar maple.
-Trees with wavy woodgrain, which can occur in curly, quilted, and "birdseye maple" forms, are especially valued.
+Trees with wavy wood grain, which can occur in curly, quilted, and "birdseye maple" forms, are especially valued.
 Maple is also the wood used for basketball courts, including the floors used by the NBA, and it is a popular wood for baseball bats, along with white ash.
-In recent years, because white ash has become threatened by emerald ash borer, sugar maple wood has increasingly displaced it for baseball bat production.
+In recent years, because white ash has become threatened by emerald ash borer, sugar maple wood has increasingly displaced ash for baseball bat production.
 It is also widely used in the manufacture of musical instruments, such as the members of the violin family (sides and back), guitars (neck), grand pianos (rim), and drum shells.
 It is also often used in the manufacture of sporting goods.

 Canadian maple, often referred to as "Canadian hardrock maple", is prized for pool cues, especially the shafts.
 Some production-line cues will use lower-quality maple wood with cosmetic issues, such as "sugar marks", which are most often light brown discolorations caused by sap in the wood.
 The best shaft wood has a very consistent grain, with no marks or discoloration.
 Sugar marks usually do not affect how the cue plays, but are not as high quality as those without it.
 The wood is also used in skateboards, gunstocks, and flooring for its strength.
 Canadian hardrock maple is also used in the manufacture of electric guitar necks due to its high torsional stability and the bright, crisp resonant tone it produces.
 If the grain is curly, with flame or quilt patterns, it is usually reserved for more expensive instruments.
-In high-end guitars this wood is sometimes Torrefied to cook out the Lignin resins, allowing the greater stability to climate & environmental changes, and to enhance its tonal characteristics as the instrument's resonance is more evenly distributed across the cellulose structure of the wood without the lignin.
+In high-end guitars this wood is sometimes torrefied to cook out the lignin resins, allowing the greater stability to climate and environmental changes, and to enhance its tonal characteristics as the instrument's resonance is more evenly distributed across the cellulose structure of the wood without the lignin.